qweasd1/Refactor/ideas/PS/CMU_SE_PHD.md

 ### A general view on software engineering
 In general, I thought software and chemistry share a lot of similar traits.
-In chemistry, on the one hand we have countless synthesis with extremely different characteristics and on the other hand we only have only 100+ unique atoms.
-It's the rule of chemistry and limit atoms which generate the interesting world of synthesis.
-For software development, the situation is same except taht we are still on the way to figure out those basic elements and rules and try to leverage them efficently.
+In chemistry, on the one hand we have countless compounds with extremely different characteristics and on the other hand we only have only 100+ unique atoms and countable rules.
+Those rules and atoms combine with each other and finally generate the this diversity world.
+For software development, the situation is same except taht we are still on the way to figure out those basic elements and rules.

 ### broad areas I'm are interested in
 * Meta programming